 The recurring motif throughout the film, and in the entire series, is choice.
 At the beginning of every episode of the TV show, the character is given a choice to accept the mission or not.
 At the beginning of every film, Ethan is presented with a choice to accept the mission or not.
 Is it really a choice or an illusion of choice?
 What are the consequences of accepting that choice?
 What are the consequences of not accepting to act?

 Wanna take a Mission you’ve never taken before?
 Check out Jonathan’s M:I fan-film which he made as a teenager for his high school seminary.
 In Mission Impossible: Lettering, he fights to advance in his religious studies, get the girl, and battle the baddies.
+Watch the whole film here or an action-packed clip above.

 Justin Lozada is a financial systems instructor for the United States Air Force.
 He reviews Hollywood films atLetterboxd.